navikt/token-support/README.md

 - **`no.nav.security.jwt.issuer.[issuer shortname].validation.optional_claims`** - A comma separated list of optional claims that will be excluded from default claims.

 ### token-client-core
-Module provides a core token client support with supported grants: `jwt_bearer`, `client_credentials`, `token_exchange`, through which applications can gain an access token.
+Module provides a core token client support with supported grants: `jwt_bearer`, `client_credentials`, `token_exchange` through which applications can gain an access token.

-The module generates a client_assertion based on application configuration properties in: `ClientProperties`.
-A ClientAssertion is signed with configured `client_jwk` can be used or a `client_secret`.
+Either a `client_jwk` or a `client_secret` must be configured for the application configuration in `ClientProperties`.
+Based on this configuration, the module will either:

+- generate a `client_assertion` which is signed using the configured `client_jwk`, or
+- use a `client_secret`

+for authenticating the client to the authorization server.

 Use the interface `JwtBearerTokenResolver` to override JWT used in specified grant request.
 By extending the `OAuth2HttpClient`, you can override the form-post to a provider, specifying headers and or form-parameters.

 ```kotlin